carpentries-lab/python-aos-lesson/setup.md

 ## Environment

-You can install the required Python libraries by entering the following at the command line:
+To install the required Python libraries, open a terminal or git bash and enter the following commands:

 ~~~
 $ conda config --add channels conda-forge